Batsy009/Snakes-and-Ladders---Game/README.md

 * Multiple/ Bonus turns if the player rolls 6.

-* No bonus for 6 when player gets bitten by snake.
+* No bonus for dice roll of 6 when player gets bitten by snake.

 * Flexible entities.